decisiveHoneyBadger/meet/README.md

 ### Scenario 3: Collapse the details

-- Given the details are expanded
+- Given the details are expande
 - When the user clicks on the expanded details
 - Then the details will collapse again